onzfonz/comp227/src/content/5/en/part5b.md

 #### 5.10: Watchlist frontend, Step 10

 Modify the application to list the shows by the number of ***likes***.
-Sorting the shows can be done with the array [sort](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort) method.
+Sorting the shows can be done with the array's [`sort` method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort).

 #### 5.11: Watchlist frontend, Step 11